minetest/minetest/doc/lua_api.md

 All these forms of addressing a vector `v` are valid:
 `v[1]`, `v[3]`, `v.x`, `v[1] = 42`, `v.y = 13`
+> [!NOTE]
-Note: Prefer letter over number indexing for performance and compatibility reasons.
+> Prefer letter over number indexing for performance and compatibility reasons.

 Where `v` is a vector and `foo` stands for any function name, `v:foo(...)` does the same as `vector.foo(v, ...)`, apart from deprecated functionality.